 In summary, suffice to say that Mary F. Miller was a troubled young lady, born out of wedlock and probably never met her father and may have never established who he was and why he never became a part of her troubled life.

-Will we ever find out how Mr. Gallier, a successful business person in New Orleans, became acquainted with Mary F. Miller?
+Will we never find out how Mr. Gallier, a successful business person in New Orleans, became acquainted with Mary F. Miller?
 What was the reason for his kindness and his interest in her well being and why did he provide her financial support?
 At age 24 on May 15, 1855, Mary Francis is dead and buried the same day.

 In October 1986, Brenda Gray Felder, Denham Springs, LA, a descendant of Jacob Miller, Jr., wrote to Kenneth McLeod, Jr., M.D., the great-great grandson of James Gallier, Sr. and inquired about the relationship of Mr. Gallier to Mary F. Miller.
 He was not aware of their relationship and could not provide any information that would lead to more understanding about Mary F. Miller and her short life in the mid 1800's.